English at Avon Old Farms School

 - American Literature Since 1950

-Freshmen take a year-long course that studies various characters who are experiencing the unknown, or finding their way for the first time.
-Students will read and examine longer texts like Sherman Alexie’s The Absolutely True Diary of a Part-Time Indian, J.D.
-Salinger’s The Catcher in the Rye, Shakespeare’s Romeo and Juliet, J.R.R.
-Tolkien’s The Hobbit, and Phillip Pullman’s The Golden Compass, as well as a selection of poetry and short stories.
-Our class discussions will focus on three central questions:
+In this year-long course, freshmen study various characters who are experiencing the unknown or finding their way for the first time.
+Studying novels such as Sherman Alexie’s The Absolutely True Diary of a Part-Time Indian, J.D.
+Salinger’s The Catcher in the Rye, Shakespeare’s Romeo and Juliet, and John Steinbeck's Of Mice and Men, as well as selections of poetry and short stories, students will focus on three central questions:

-Students will also go through a rigorous writing workshop where they will work on brainstorming techniques, organizing their thoughts, structuring a paper, thesis statements, topic sentences, textual support, introductory and concluding paragraphs, proofreading and revision, as well as standard academic formats.
+Students will go through a rigorous writing workshop in the first semester focusing on brainstorming techniques, organizing their thoughts, structuring a paper, thesis statements, topic sentences, textual support, introductory and concluding paragraphs, proofreading and revision, as well as standard academic formats.
+The second semester will focus on close reading and analysis of texts.
 At the end of the year, students should have a strong grasp of the writing process, understand and utilize reading comprehension techniques, and be able to support their writing with textual evidence.

 English 2 builds upon the foundation laid in the first year, teaching students an appreciation for literature, developing composition skills, and enhancing facility with language and ability to communicate through the written word.
 In critically examining the course texts, students in English 2 will practice writing essays that are persuasive, analytical, creative, and interesting to read.
 Students will also experiment with writing personal responses and creative writing, including poetry and personal narratives.
 In exploring the selected texts, which include multicultural literature and coming-of-age stories especially relevant to adolescents, students will explore the tensions of individual vs. society, power vs. servitude, and free will vs. fate.
 Through applying the concept of Joseph Campbell’s Hero’s Journey to several of the course’s key texts, students will find universal and personal connections to the literature.
 As Campbell writes, “we have not even to risk the adventure alone; for the heroes of all time have gone before us; the labyrinth is thoroughly known; we have only to follow the thread of the hero-path.”